Politics of Nicaragua: Constitution

 In January 2014, the National Assembly approved changes to the constitution, removing presidential term limits.
 This allowed current President Daniel Ortega to run for a third successive term.
 The reform scraps the previous amendment that a candidate must achieve thirty-five percent of the vote.
 Additionally, it allows for the appointment of active duty policy and military officials to government offices that were previously held by civilians.
 By expanding Presidential powers, Ortega was no longer required to appear before the National Assembly to deliver reports, and this allowed him to issue executive orders with greater autonomy.
 Moreover, these reforms formalized the Councils of Citizen Power – a system of neighborhood committees that served as bodies of participatory democracy.
 However, because they are required to support presidential plans, the CPCs have become subject to partisan control mechanisms.

 In February 2023, Article 21 of the National Assembly amended the constitution to allow the government to remove the citizenship of anyone categorized as a traitor.
 This resulted in political prisoners being exiled.
 In 2024, the National Assembly passed several amendments legalizing the practice of the government seizing the property and assets of political opponents.
 The National Assembly gave the regime access to remittances and the ability to seize any electronic transfers considered suspicious through the amendment of the Financial Analysis Unit Law in September 2024.

-In 2025, Nicaragua’s constitution underwent significant reforms that formally established the position of “co-president” for Rosario Murillo, elevated the Sandinista flag as a national symbol, and legitimized the “Volunteer Police” as an auxiliary body composed of institutionalized paramilitary groups.
+In 2025, Nicaragua's constitution underwent significant reforms that formally established the position of "co-president" for Rosario Murillo, elevated the Sandinista flag as a national symbol, and legitimized the "Volunteer Police" as an auxiliary body composed of institutionalized paramilitary groups.

 Executive branch

 The president and the vice president are elected for a single five-year term.
 With the reform of the constitution in 2014 the ban on re-election of the president has been removed.

 The president appoints the Council of Ministers.

 Daniel Ortega previously led Nicaragua through revolution and civil war, but was voted out in 1990.
 He was then elected as a left-wing leader in the 2006 elections.
 By returning to authoritarian methods, he has remained in power.
-In 2025, lawmakers approved a constitutional amendment elevating Ortega’s wife, Vice President Rosario Murillo, to the position of co-president.
+In 2025, lawmakers approved a constitutional amendment elevating Ortega's wife, Vice President Rosario Murillo, to the position of co-president.

-The 2014 constitutional reforms re-established a direct relationship between the executive, military, and the police that would bypass civilian ministers and allow them to occupy bureaucratic positions for “national security reasons.”
+The 2014 constitutional reforms re-established a direct relationship between the executive, military, and the police that would bypass civilian ministers and allow them to occupy bureaucratic positions for "national security reasons."
 As a result, the military is now in charge of intelligence and security.
-Through a vast surveillance network controlled by Co-Presidents Ortega and Murillo, the Nicaraguan Telecommunications and Postal Institute (TELCOR) has actively collaborated with this state police to host “troll farms” that threatened Nicaraguans.
+Through a vast surveillance network controlled by Co-Presidents Ortega and Murillo, the Nicaraguan Telecommunications and Postal Institute (TELCOR) has actively collaborated with this state police apparatus to host "troll farms" that threatened Nicaraguans.